 Journalist Experiences Air Raid 11 Years Before It Occurs

 Journalist J. Bernard Hutton and photographer Joachim Brandt were sent by a German newspaper to do a story on the Hamburg shipyard in 1932.
-It was an uneventful visit until the bombs began raining down.
+It was an uneventful visit - until the bombs began raining down on them.

 The Green Children Of Woolpit

 In the 12th Century, a young boy and girl were found alone in Woolpit, England.
 They didn't speak English (or any other identifiable language, for that matter) and their skin was green.
-Yes, green.
+That's right, green.